zgbjgg/rehc/README.md

 A .rhec files are configured with a simple parameters, you can define one file per one application to monitoring, the structure of a file contains the nexts flags and looks like this:

--app "Name" # Name of your application
+-app "Name" # Name of your application \n
 -start "Start" # The command to start the application -stop "Stop" # The command to stop the application -test "Test" # The command to test if the application si running